 In addition to teaching, Volunteers assist schools in developing their libraries and library lending programs, create after or before school reading programs and in some cases may also teach computer skills.
 Finally, Volunteers engage parents and other community members in English literacy through initiating family literacy activities and inviting parents to school-based events.

-Volunteers will be serving at a post that is participating in initiatives promoting gender awareness and girls’ and boys' education and empowerment.
+Volunteers will be serving in a country that is participating in initiatives promoting gender awareness and girls’ and boys' education and empowerment.
 Volunteers will receive in-depth training on incorporating methods of gender analysis into community assessment and development efforts.
 Volunteers will be encouraged to find culturally appropriate ways to incorporate gender awareness into their work and report on these efforts and their impacts.
-Generalists and Specialists will go through the same training and will operate under the same project.

 Required Language Skills